Hamersley, Western Australia: Amenities and facilities

 Hamersley is a residential suburb, relying on the Warwick Grove shopping centre on its northern boundary for commercial services, and is 7 km by road from Karrinyup Shopping Centre.
-A light industrial area is to the south in Balcatta which includes a large Bunnings Warehouse on Erindale Road approximately 200 m south of Hamersley.
+A light industrial area is to the south in Balcatta which includes a large Bunnings on Erindale Road approximately 200 m south of Hamersley.

 Aintree-Eglinton Reserve, a grassed area covering 3.38 ha, contains a cricket pitch, several practice runs and night lights for Australian rules football, which are utilised by local amateur and junior clubs.
 Within the reserve is the Hamersley Community Recreation Centre, first built in the 1970s as a community hall and opened in its present form on 22 April 1990.
 The centre is a small village area consisting of a central pergola crossed with walking paths, flanked by four buildings: a sports hall with basketball courts and kiosk, an arts and crafts building, a community hall and function building hosting discos and other social events, and a purpose-built children's centre.
 Near the centre are the 1st Hamersley Scout Group, a child health centre and the Holy Cross Anglican Church, a colonial-style building built in 1974 and consecrated on 14 December 1980 to serve the newly formed Balcatta-Hamersley Parish.

 Numerous small parks are throughout all parts of Hamersley, usually joining the ends of several cul-de-sacs.

 The southeastern corner contains the ABC 50 kW radio tower which transmits ABC AM radio in Perth, including ABC Local Radio (6WF), Radio National and ABC NewsRadio.
 Several other towers, including a 20 kW and 10 kW tower, are also at the site.
 Some residents argue that electromagnetic interference from the towers is adversely affecting their television and telephone reception, with the issue taken up in Federal parliament by local MPs.
 An inquiry was held by ACMA in November 2010 into the situation, which found that apart from some disturbance to ABC2 signals, TV and radio signals in the area were of acceptable strength and quality.